MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

 From the maker portal, the **Manage pipelines** button will navigate to the app of the pipelines host that is associated with the current environment:

 1. If the current environment is associated with a custom pipelines host, the button will link to the Deployment Pipeline Configuration app within the dedicated Host environment.
-2. If the current environment is associated with the Platform host, the button will link to an embedded Deployment Pipeline Configuration app within the Platform (preview).
+2. If the current environment is associated with the Platform host, the button will link to an embedded Deployment Pipeline Configuration app within the maker portal (preview).

-The Deployment Pipeline Configuration app can be accessed by anyone with the Deployment Pipeline Administrator role and any maker with the Deployment Pipeline Default role who owns a personal pipeline.
+The Deployment Pipeline Configuration app can be accessed by anyone with the Deployment Pipeline Administrator role if using a custom host and any tenant administrator for the app associated with the Platform host.

 ## Next steps